Why are disabled people always an afterthought?

 First, I would email your school principal.
 Tell him that you want to speak with him/her about your disabled child and emergency drills.
 This is not an IEP meeting.
 There is no need to convene the IEP team.

 Offer to meet with a small group, or help organize an information night for special needs parents.
+I would also strongly consider that this is handled at the district and/or school board level.

 - Repeat from above: Must your child participate in drills?
 If you have reason to believe that this will be detrimental to their health, ask that they be exempted from it.